MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/prepare-to-apply-23h2-solution-update.md

 ## Step 2: Install required Windows features

 Azure Stack HCI, version 23H2 requires a set of Windows roles and features to be installed.
 Some features would require a restart after the installation.
-Hence, it's important that you put the server node into maintenance prior to installing them.
+Hence, it's important that you put the server node into maintenance mode before you install the roles and features.
 Verify that all the active virtual machines have migrated to other cluster members.

 Use the following commands for each server to install the required features.
 If a feature is already present, the install automatically skips it.